KyleOS/kyso-guides/knowledge-repo/Readme.md

 ## An Issue Of Knowledge Management

 Data science is exploding; more and more organizations are using data to power, well, everything.
 This explosion is the result of a huge increase in the amount of data collected to drive business value.

 However, a challenge that continues to persist is the tooling.
-Data-science tools are very technical, by which I mean it can be difficult to convert these tools to more readable formats, making reports difficult to share.
+Data-science tools are very technical, meaning it is difficult to convert these tools to more readable formats, making reports difficult to share.
 This causes a lot of locked business value because not everyone in the company learns from the insights generated.

-What is needed is a central knowledge management space, not only where data scientists and analysts can simply post their reports, but do so in a way that is digestible to non-technical stakeholders, so everyone within the company can make better data-driven decisions.
+What is needed is a central knowledge management space, where data scientists and analysts can simply post their reports, and do so in a way that is digestible to non-technical stakeholders, so everyone within the company can make better data-driven decisions.

 ## Airbnb's Knowledge Repository

-In 2016, Airbnb open-sourced their [Knowledge Repository](https://github.com/airbnb/knowledge-repo), built to tackle their own needs of scaling internal knowledge sharing and management, to democratise data access for all.
+In 2016, Airbnb open-sourced their [Knowledge Repository](https://github.com/airbnb/knowledge-repo), built to tackle their own needs of scaling internal knowledge sharing and management, and to democratise data access for all in the company.

 The knowledge repository acts as a curated knowledge sharing and management platform, developed with the following aims in relation to posted content: